vesanaumane/elements-of-ai-building-ai/README.md

-# elements-of-ai-building-ai
+# Elements of AI: Building AI

-Exercises for the course Elements of AI: Building AI
+Exercises for the course Elements of AI: Building AI.